Main Menu

 Using Torbox’s Wireless Manager (TWM)

-TWM is very easy to use and self-explaining.
-You chose the Wireless Network with which you like to connect the TorBox and press ENTER.
-If TWM needs a password, it will ask for it; otherwise, it will simply connect with the network.
-Next time, when you start TorBox and have a USB WiFi adapter plugged in, TWM will automatically try to connect with the wireless network again.
+TWM is very easy to use and self-explanatory.
+You selected the Wireless Network you want to connect to, then press ENTER.
+If TWM requires a password, it will prompt for one; otherwise, it will connect to the network.
+Next time you start TorBox with a USB Wi-Fi adapter plugged in, TWM will automatically attempt to reconnect to the wireless network.
 The same applies when TWM is started from the main menu.
 In the update and maintenance sub-menu, these remembered wireless networks can be reset with entry 9.

 An example of what the Torbox Wireless Manager looks like.